antronerds/r2-training-courses/docs/VAGABOND_interim_course_R2_day1.md

 ---------

 In neuroblastoma, at the DNA level, MYCN amplification and loss of 1 copy of the chromosome 1p arm is a well established connection.
 It is described in literature that a number of tumor suppressor genes are located on chromosome 1p.
 1p loss of heterozygosity (LOH) is frequently observed in MYCN amplified tumors.
-Interestingly, we can even 'see' this loss in the mRNA profiles, since at least a proporion of the genes show reduced expression in patients with elevated MYCN expression.
+Interestingly, we can even 'see' this loss in the mRNA profiles, since at least a proportion of the genes show reduced expression in patients with elevated MYCN expression.